Comparing Multi-tenancy Options in Kubernetes

 What happens when you want to run a monitoring solution like Prometheus?

 With vCluster and HNC, you can run a single Prometheus instance per cluster.
+With Karmada, you are probably forced to have one Prometheus instance per tenant.
+So the costs don’t go up linearly but exponentially.

-#Architecting Kubernetes Clusters: One Large Shared or Multiple Small Clusters
+Architecting Kubernetes Clusters: One Large Shared or Multiple Small Clusters

 Sign up for our newsletter